 - Meanwhile, the POWERFLOW+ midsole of the Parkclaw 275 GTX is perfect for heel strikers, thanks to its 8-mm drop.
 It has an improved structure that delivers 10% better shock absorption and 25% better energy than traditional midsoles.
 It sits on an aggressive Tri-C outsole that is relatively noticeable on wet rock or tarmac.

-The Inov-8 Parkclaw 275 GTX is built to fit true to size, as it follows the standard length of running shoes.
+The GTX version of the Inov-8 Parkclaw 275 is built to fit true to size, as it follows the standard length of running shoes.
 The shape of the shoe is broad in the forefoot, to promote a natural and comfortable toe splay, and slightly narrower towards the heel, to secure the foot in place.
 The shoe is designed as a unisex running shoe while following men’s sizes.
-Inov-8 classifies the Parkclaw 275 GTX under their Fit Scale as a “5,” which is roughly equivalent to the 2E – Wide profile.
+Inov-8 classifies the Parkclaw 275 GTX under their Fit Scale as a “5,” which is roughly equivalent to the 2E – Wide profile running shoe.

 A triple-compound rubber, aptly called Tri-C by Inov-8, is used as the outsole of the Parkclaw 275 GTX.
 This material is comprised of three types of rubber to give the shoe all-around, no-fail protection and traction.
 In the midfoot and arch areas is a soft rubber that provides a comfortable landing spot, the forefoot area has a flexible rubber that allows an effortless toe-off, and the heel region is covered with durable rubber that intends to resist wear and tear.

 A section of the forefoot has a set of Meta-Flex grooves, which enables a smooth bend and forward propulsion for a quicker and more powerful pace.